STF1998/Desk20/report/systemImplementation.md

 </p>
 <b><p align= "center">Figure 15: Implementation of API requests without using ExpressJS </p></b>

-By comparing the two above figures, it is evident that by using ExpressJS our code is much more robust, simple, and easier to understand/read.
+By comparing the two above figures, it is evident that by using ExpressJS our code is much more robust, simple, and easier to understand.
 Therefore, in our application we decided to implement RESTful API using ExpressJS.

 Other than ExpressJS, we also used PassportJS to help with our Facebook authentication process.